defano/digital-design/docs/papilio-instructions.md

 ## Steps

+Note that each of the sample projects can be loaded onto a Papilio Pro device using the `make papilio` target in the `syn/` directory of the project.
+The steps below describe the process in detail for those who run into trouble with the Makefile or wish to better understand the process.

 #### 1. Connect the Papilio via USB

 If you're running Linux in virtualization, you may need to add a USB port to your virtual machine.
 You will then likely need to grant the virtualized environment access to the device.